 Conflicting Federal and State Cannabis Laws

 Federal marijuana criminalization was largely uncontested by states for decades until 1996 when California became the first state to pass legislation – spurred by a voter-approved ballot initiative – to legalize medical marijuana.
-Under federal law, doctors in California couldn’t ‘prescribe’ cannabis but they were able to ‘recommend’ it under the First Amendment.
+Under cannabis federal law, doctors in California couldn’t ‘prescribe’ it but they were able to ‘recommend’ it under the First Amendment.

 This isn’t to say California’s medical cannabis program operated in its early years free of federal interference.
 Before it got off the ground, the Drug Enforcement Administration (DEA) threatened to take action against doctors suspected of recommending marijuana to patients, while the US House of Representatives resoundingly approved a symbolic resolution against California’s decision to legalize medical cannabis.